wp-plugins/database-backup-amazon-s3/readme.txt

 Database Backup Amazon S3 Plugin have a settings section on WordPress plugin page.
-If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/
+If you need help with the plugin or you want to report a bug please refer to http://www.gchfgjfgk.com/support/

 == Other ==

-Usefull additional functions can be found at www.wpadm.com in the User profile.
+Usefull additional functions can be found at www.gchfgjfgk.com in the User profile.
 Database Backup Amazon S3 is a new plugin, so we tryed have to provide a bug-free plugin/widget.
 We are maintain this project.

-Information about privacy: AFTER the user has been registered at WPAdm service AND has confirmed their registration, our plugin will get the minimum requirements of php and mysql configuration, version and language of wordpress.
+Information about privacy: AFTER the user has been registered at gchfgjfgk service AND has confirmed their registration, our plugin will get the minimum requirements of php and mysql configuration, version and language of wordpress.
-This data will be send to WPAdm service, to get the plugin work correctly, to extend supported configurations of user sites with wpadm-extensions and support.
+This data will be send to gchfgjfgk service, to get the plugin work correctly, to extend supported configurations of user sites with gchfgjfgk-extensions and support.
 WE DO NOT COLLECT AND DO NOT STORE THE PERSONAL DATA OF USERS FROM THIS PLUGIN!

 == Frequently Asked Questions ==